 - Avoid storm scammers by checking a contractor’s track record through your local Better Business Bureau, Home Builders Association, or insurance claims adjuster.

-- Ask to see a contractor’s license, local operating permit, and certificates of insurance for property, liability and workers compensation coverages.
+- A reputable contractor will be licensed and bonded, and will be able to supply local operating permits, and certificates of insurance for property, liability and workers compensation coverages.

-- If they claim they are endorsed by the Federal Emergency Management Agency (FEMA), watch out!
-You could be walking into a storm damage scam because FEMA doesn’t endorse contractors.
+- Check out online reviews on independent websites.
+If they claim they are endorsed by the Federal Emergency Management Agency (FEMA), think twice.
+(FEMA doesn’t endorse contractors.)

 Tip #5 – Get it in Writing

-Get everything in writing, not just the cost.
+Get the details of your contract in writing, not just the cost estimation.